javiiie09/deej_bluetooth/README.md

 # deej bluetooth

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
-It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.

-deej consists of a [lightweight desktop client](#features) written in Go, and an Arduino-based hardware setup that's simple and cheap to build. [**Check out some versions built by members of our community!**](./community.md)
+In this build i have taken the original deej idea and make it work wirellessly. [original](https://github.com/omriharel/deej)

 ![deej](assets/build-3d-annotated.png)